Deploy to GCP¶

 MCP_OIDC_ALLOWED_SERVICE_ACCOUNTS=validibot-mcp-prod@your-project.iam.gserviceaccount.com

-Django refuses to boot if MCP_OIDC_AUDIENCE is set but the
+Django refuses to boot if MCP_OIDC_AUDIENCE is stamped but the allowlist is

-allowlist is empty — a safety guard against accepting tokens from
+empty — a safety guard against accepting tokens from any Google service account

 See .envs.example/.production/.google-cloud/.django for the fully